DataSolutions360/SCHOOL-DISTRICT-ANALYSIS/README.md

 The analyses that the average scores and passing percentages do NOT have a significant effect, with respect to spend per student.
 Cabera High School received $68 *LESS* per student as top performer, compared to John High School, which is one of the lowest performing schools.
 This elludes to the point that more spend per student does *NOT* correlate to better performing scores.
 More factoral analysis is required further, if desired.
+Based on high level analysis, Overall pass percent shows an INVERSE correlation to spend vs performance.

 ![image](https://user-images.githubusercontent.com/8845050/167283724-438ee1d6-4792-4435-8524-6d7648dd4a62.png)